kodosa7/party-slide-viewer/README.md

 - Basically, for any party I'd need it in the future.

 # Any other message?
-- Amiiiiigaaaaaahh!!!!!111 .. and ZX Spectrum Forever :)
+- Amiiiiigaaaaaahh!!!!!111 .. and ZX Spectrum Forever! :)